 Do we steal the King’s gold?
 No, we don’t.
 Twelve years ago King Edward said we are all coin clippers.
 It wasn’t true but 300 of us were still executed for this in the Tower of London.

 And why are we lined up here with our families and baggage by the Thames in Wapping?
 The King has issued an Edict of Expulsion and all Jews in England must now leave the country or be killed.
-Our properties and all debts we are owed now belong to the King.
+Our properties and all debts we are owed now belong to King Edward.

 “I’ll sort this out,” says the Captain from the foredeck of his empty ship, “back soon.”
 The vessel lurches, uprights itself and moves gently away from the shore into the mainstream.
 It sails away.
 “Bye- bye Yids!” the Captain yells.
 The passengers – men, women and children – are on the sandbank.
 The waves are getting bigger.
 The tide is coming in…